wario2k/AsyncExt/README.md

-# ChromeExtensionTemplate
+# AsyncExt

 This is a simple Chrome extension template project in Visual Studio 2017.
 It does not contain any refrences to 3rd party components and frameworks.
-The project is intended as a basic starting point for a Chrome extension if you are going to develop iot in Visual Studio.
+The project is intended as a basic starting point for a Chrome extension if you are going to develop it in Visual Studio.

 ## How to use the project